hephaestus-compiler-project/types-bug-study-artifact/README.md

 ## Dataset Overview

+Now, we provide details regarding the dataset of the 320 typing-related studied in our paper.
+The dataset is stored in the `data/` directory, which has the following structure.

 * `data/bugs.json`: This document contains all 320 bugs examined in our study and their categorization.
                     Each bug entry has the following fields:
     * `language`: The language of the compiler.
     * `compiler`: The compiler in which the bug occurred.
     * `is_correct`: `True` if the bug-revealing test case is compilable;